Congratulations on your new family member! Or if you’re in the planning stages, may the best puppy for you find her/his way to your home.

 I always tell my clients to consider getting insurance coverage if they don’t have 10,000 – 20,000 dollars laying around.
 Medical expenses can add up fast, especially as they get older.

-My Holistic Pet Health & Longevity Method Program is the ideal place to educate yourself in detail and get holistic veterinary assistance from the comfort of your own home.
+My Pet Health Accelerator Program is the ideal place to educate yourself in detail and get holistic veterinary assistance from the comfort of your own home.
 Click here to find out more.